kevanlu/Kappa/README.md

 #### In Mac OS X or Linux
 After extracting the downloaded archive, open a Terminal/Shell window, and navigate to the folder.
 Run compile.sh with the following command:

 	./compile.sh Kappa

 #### In Windows
 Windows cannot natively run the compile script, but can do so with **Cygwin** installed (www.cygwin.com).
-Once Cygwin is installed, you can open a Cygwin terminal window, and follow the same steps as with a Mac OS X/ Linux installation.
+Once Cygwin is installed, you can open a Cygwin terminal window, and follow the same steps as with a Mac OS X or Linux installation.

 Changelog
 ---------